Jesus is Lord

 Let's revisit Paul's test, the one he gave to the Corinthians:

-No one can say, "Jesus is MarYah/YHWH/Jehovah" except in/by the Holy Spirit.
+No one can say, “Jesus is MarYah/YHWH/Yahweh/Jehovah” except in/by the Holy Spirit.

-And once again, the word Lord, or phrase the Lord, in this verse is translated from the Aramaic word MarYah.
-This is YHWH.
-Jehovah.
+And once again, the word Lord (or phrase the Lord) in this verse is translated from the Aramaic word MarYah.
+This is YHWH (Yahweh, Jehovah).

-Put "the test" to the test: Ask anyone, regardless of their religious affiliation, to echo the words, "Jesus is Lord".
+Put “the test” to the test: Ask anyone, regardless of their religious affiliation, to echo the words, “Jesus is Lord.”
 Then ask them who they say that Jesus is.
-See if you get a reply that includes YHWH, Jesus is Jehovah, Jesus is MarYah, Jesus is the One, True, Living God, etc!
+See if you get a reply that includes YHWH, Jesus is Jehovah/Yahweh, Jesus is MarYah, Jesus is the One, True, Living God, etc!
 It is most educational (and you may meet a fellow heir).

-If you like using the word lord to reference our Savior, make certain you understand Who, exactly, you are referring to.
+If you prefer using the English word lord to reference our Savior, make certain you understand just Who, exactly, you are referring to.

 ...and every tongue shall confess that Jesus Christ is LORD...

-The word Lord in this verse is translated from the Aramaic word MarYah.
+The word Lord (or phrase the Lord) in this verse is translated from the Aramaic word MarYah.
 Once again, this verse, all by itself, is a declaration of precisely Who Jesus is...
-He is YHWH.
-He is Jehovah.
+He is YHWH (Yahweh, Jehovah).

-...and every tongue shall confess that Yeshu the Messiah is MarYah/YHWH/Jehovah to the glory of God His Father!
+...and every tongue shall confess that Yeshua the Messiah is MarYah/YHWH/Yahweh/Jehovah to the glory of God His Father!

 So, Who do you say that He is?
-Do you claim that Jesus is MarYah/YHWH/Jehovah/The Living God?
+Do you claim that Jesus is MarYah/YHWH/Yahweh/Jehovah/The Living God?

 Grace and Peace be with you,